Turmbeoz/Turmbeoz/README.md

 - 👋 Hi, I’m Tom
 - 👀 I’m interested in fullstack web development
-- 🌱 I’m currently learning ... js and web dev.
-I have experience with python/data science
+- 🌱 I’m work with js, React, express and web dev.
+I have experience with python/data science as well
 - 📫 How to reach me ... tomophilia@mac.com

 <!---